biocommons/biocommons.seqrepo/README.rst

 biocommons.fastadir
 ===================

-Python package for accessing a non-redundant collection of biological sequences.
+Python package for writing and reading a non-redundant, journalled, filesystem-backed collection of biological sequences.

 Features/Goals